 Associate Degree in Nursing Program

 ATTENTION NURSING TRACKING STUDENTS!
-Please be advised of recent changes to the ADN program prerequisite requirements.
+Please be advised of changes to the ADN program admission prerequisite requirements.
 Nursing faculty members are currently available for advisement regarding these changes.
 Please call (505) 747-2207 to schedule an advisement meeting.

 Our Purpose: The purpose of the NNMC ADN program is to prepare culturally diverse registered nurses who embody professional values and integrate scholarship, integrity, and quality patient centered care into the art and science of nursing.